bentruyman/pulverizr/README.md

 Since I'm too lazy right now to go through everything in detail, here's what you'll see if you run "**pulverize -h**".

     Usage: pulverize [OPTION]...
 [FILE]...
     Smash your images down to size.
+Pulverizr uses several compressors/optimizers to squeeze every last bit out of your images.
+If Pulverizr detects an optimization, it overwrites the old image with the newly optimized one.

     Options:

      General:
       -a, --aggressive	uses more aggressive compression algorithms (takes longer, works better)
       --dry-run		print summary but don't actually modify files -q, --quiet		pulverizer will stfu
       --verbose		verbose mode

      Traversing:
       -R, --recursive	scan directories recursively

      Other:
       -h, --help		print this handy dandy help page
       -v, --version		print program version